2016 Alumni Board

 Mark J. Warner has concentrated his practice in the areas of divorce, other family law matters and contested probate proceedings since 1989.
 A native of Boston, Mr. Warner is a graduate of Boston College and Boston College Law School.
 He has served on the Alumni Board as board member for Alumni Programs, has been the Boston Chapter President, and has been a long time chair of Law Day.
 He is a past President of the Massachusetts Family and Probate American Inn of Court, former member of the Boston Bar Association Council and its Executive Committee, past Co-chair of the BBA's Family Law Section, past Chair of the BBA's Education Committee and a former member of the Guardian ad litem Standards Review Committee of the Probate and Family Court.
 He is also a member of the Massachusetts, American and Boston Bar Associations.

 Stephen Riden is a founding partner of Beck Reed Riden LLP, a litigation and employment boutique in Boston.
 Prior to starting Beck Reed Riden LLP, he was a Senior Counsel with Foley & Lardner LLP.
-In 2010, Stephen received BC Law School’s Chapter Award for Boston.
-Stephen established and administers the BC Law School group on LinkedIn, which boasts more than 2,000 members.
-Stephen is a member of the Boston Chapter and Law Day Committees.
+In 2010, Mr. Riden received BC Law School’s Chapter Award for Boston.
+He established and administers the BC Law School group on LinkedIn, which boasts more than 3,500 members.
+He is a member of the Law Day Committee, and has been in the Career Services position on the Alumni Board since 2012.

 Anne R. Gordon is a co-chair of the DC Alumni Chapter.
 In addition to her involvement with BCLS, Anne is member of the Federal Bar Association (FBA) Tax Steering Committee, where she currently serves as Chair of the Writing Competition.
 She also is responsible for organizing the FBA’s "Careers in Tax Law" panel for law students spending the summer in Washington, DC.
 Following law school, Anne clerked for Judge Richard T. Morrison of the U.S. Tax Court.
 She recently returned to the U.S. Tax Court to clerk for Judge Tamara W. Ashford.
 In 2013, Anne earned an L.L.M. in Taxation from The Georgetown University Law Center.
 Prior to BCLS, Anne worked at the U.S. Department of the Treasury and U.S. Department of Energy.
 She graduated from The George Washington University with a B.A. in Classical Studies and Political Science, and an M.P.P.